mridul037/mridul037/README.md

 **Quote of the hour:**

-AI is a fundamental risk to the existence of human civilization.
+We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+Yet we should not pass up our opportunities in that critical 3%.

-~ Elon Musk
+~ Donald Knuth
 <pre>

 </pre>